Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers

 Case information may also be disclosed to other persons who have a statutory right of access to the information, for example:

-The DPA / GDPR gives everyone the right to a copy of the personal data which the council holds about them – see Access to Records Procedure.
+The DPA / UK GDPR gives everyone the right to a copy of the personal data which the council holds about them – see Access to Records Procedure.
 These Subject Access Requests (previously called Access to Files Requests) should be referred on receipt to the Information Governance Team who will log and assign to the relevant officer.
 Personal data is not supplied under the Freedom of Information Act 2000, as it is normally exempt.

 These above policies are helpful tools for reference and should be used in addition to this policy document, as a working guidance.